Library of Parliament Research Publications

 - The Minister of Natural Resources is responsible for the administration of the Act in all other areas.

-Clause 5 of Bill C-55 empowers the Minister of Fisheries and Oceans to designate an MPA by order until the area’s final designation through Governor in Council regulations is in place (new sections 35.1(2) and 35.3(1) of the Oceans Act).
-The creation of such interim protection for an MPA is at the discretion of the minister.
+Clause 5 of Bill C-55 empowers the Minister of Fisheries and Oceans to designate an MPA by order until the area’s final designation through Governor in Council regulations is in place (new sections 35.1(2) and 35.3(1)).
+The creation of such interim protection for an MPA is at the discretion of the minister, and this discretion should be exercised in a manner that is “not inconsistent with a land claims agreement that has been given effect and has been ratified or approved by an Act of Parliament.”

-Bill C-55 “freezes the footprint”16 of human activity within MPAs designated by ministerial orders.
-Any activity that disturbs, damages, destroys or removes from the designated area any living marine organism or any part of its habitat or is likely to do so and is not part of a class of ongoing activities is prohibited by the ministerial order (new section 35.1(2)(b)).
+Bill C-55 “freezes the footprint”22 of human activity within MPAs designated by ministerial orders.
+Any activity that disturbs, damages, destroys or removes from the designated area any unique geological or archaeological features or any living marine organism or any part of its habitat or is likely to do so and is not part of a class of ongoing activities is prohibited by the ministerial order (new section 35.1(2)(b)).
 Classes of activities that are ongoing activities in the MPA must be listed in the ministerial order (new section 35.1(2)(a)).

 An “ongoing” activity is defined in new section 35.1(1) as an activity taking place in an area granted interim protection which: